 Conclusion

 There’s no perfect approach to onboarding that’s applicable to all businesses out there.
-Use the methods shared in this post to figure out whether you need to focus product-led or sales-led onboarding and implement it!
+Use the methods shared in this post to figure out whether you need to focus on product-led or sales-led onboarding and implement it!